 Our Board of Directors has unanimously approved and declared advisable an amendment to the Company's Certificate of Incorporation, as amended, to effect a reverse stock split of all issued and outstanding shares of our Common Stock, in a ratio of up to 1 for 20, in order to, among other things, assist the Company with the application to list its Common Stock onto a national securities exchange (NYSE, NYSE American or NASDAQ) which the Company has filed.
 The precise ratio of the proposed Reverse Stock Split shall be a whole number within this range, determined in the sole discretion of our Board of Directors.
 It is expected that such determination, if any, shall occur at some time on or prior to completion of the Transaction (as defined below).
 By approving this proposal, stockholders will give our Board of Directors authority, but not the obligation, to effect the Reverse Stock Split and full discretion to approve the ratio at which shares of Common Stock will be automatically reclassified up to and including a ratio of up to 1-for-20.
-Our Board of Directors believes that providing our Board of Directors with this grant of authority with respect to setting the reverse split ratio, rather than approval of a pre-determined reverse stock split ratio, will give our Board of Directors the flexibility to set the ratio in accordance with current market conditions and, therefore, allow our Board of Directors to act in the best interests of the Company and our stockholders.
+Our Board of Directors believes that providing our Board of Directors with this grant of authority with respect to setting the reverse split ratio, rather than approval of a pre-determined reverse stock split ratio, will give our Board of Directors to act in the best interests of the Company and our stockholders.